Inflammatory Bowel Disease

 In this animation, our patient Maddie explains what Inflammatory Bowel Disease is and how it might affect you.
 You'll also learn the difference between Crohn's Disease, Ulcerative Colitis and Indeterminate Colitis.

-What are the Symptoms of Inflammatory Bowel Disease?
+What Are the Symptoms of IBD?

 The most common symptoms are:

 Delayed growth and maturation, particularly with Crohn’s disease